adamarama/tech-writing/guides/Example API Usage.md

 ## Overview

 This document provides a detailed guide on how to use the **Example API**.

 The Example API allows developers to interact with the server and extract the appropriate data.
-This guide covers the API's endpoints, request and response formats, authentication, error handling, and best practices.
+This guide covers the Example API's endpoints, request and response formats, authentication, error handling, and best practices.

 ### Prerequisites